Representation: Personal Computers and Online Experience, 1978–1990

 Here are some helpful databases to help you find relevant newspaper articles:

 - Nexis Uni (for English-language newspapers from around the world)

 - Proquest US Newsstream (for US-based newspapers)

 For individual newspaper archives and other databases, see the Johns Hopkins University Libraries Databases list.
-Resources include the archives of the Baltimore Afro-American and the Times of India, as just a couple of examples.
+These databases include publications outside the US that could be relevant if you choose a foreign-language magazine.

-You should cite two newspaper stories, while providing identifying information in the flow of your discussion: name of newspaper, date of issue, and author and name of story where applicable.
+If you choose to use these resources, you should cite the stories by providing identifying information in the flow of your discussion: name of newspaper, date of issue, and author and name of story where applicable.
 If you can link to a freely available web resource, please do, but if it’s behind a proxy, the information above will suffice.
-One of your articles should be geographically connected to the BBS you choose, but the other can come from a regional or national newspaper.

 - Provide links to resources where applicable.

 - Create a feature image for your blog post from the magazine you select, ideally a screenshot captured at an aspect ratio of 1.91:1.
 Be careful to follow the image requirements so you don’t end up with an excessively large file.